Makhdoom Syed Ali Raza Shah

-Makhdoom Syed Ali Raza Shah (7 June 1946 – 8 November 2015) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2013 until his death in 2015.
+Syed Ali Raza Shah (7 June 1946 – 8 November 2015) is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from 2013 until his death in 2015.

 Political career

-He was elected to the Provincial Assembly of the Punjab in 1977 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab in 1977 Pakistani general election as a candidate of Pakistan Peoples Party.

+He was elected to the National Assembly of Pakistan as well in 1985 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad in 1988 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab in 1990 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab as a candidate of Islami Jamhoori Ittehad in 1990 Pakistani general election.

-He was re-elected to the Provincial Assembly of the Punjab in 1993 Pakistani general election.
+He was re-elected to the Provincial Assembly of the Punjab in 1993 Pakistani general election as a candidate of Pakistan Peoples Party.

+He was defeated on the seat of Provincial Assembly of the Punjab in 1997 Pakistani general election.

-He was elected to the National Assembly of Pakistan as well.
+His son Syed Hussain Raza Shah was elected to the Provincial Assembly of the Punjab in 2002 Pakistani general election on PML-Q ticket.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-89 (Toba Tek Singh-VI) in 2008 Pakistani general election.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Nawaz) from Constituency PP-89 (Toba Tek Singh-VI) in 2013 Pakistani general election.